jhurley13/DistributedBirding/README.md

 ### TL;DR SETUP
 - Replace the Contacts.csv file in data/external with your own contacts file.
+- Edit and put your eBirdCredentials.yml file in your home directory
 - Run all cells in the Jupyter notebook, DistributedBirding.ipynb.

 ### How to Use